Out of all the counties globally, you don’t expect Australia to be at the very end of the spectrum when receiving new

-6. Ivacy VPN – Best for Torrenting in Australia
+6. PIA VPN – Best for Torrenting in Australia

-Third on this list, we have Ivacy having a strong encryption that completely hides your online activity and hundreds of servers in Australia.
+Last, but not least, we have the PIA VPN featuring strong encryption that completely hides your online activity and hundreds of servers in Australia.
 There’s a lot to love about this VPN service.
-It has 2,000+ servers that let you stream geo-restricted content such as Hulu, Disney, UKTV, BBC iPlayer, ITV, NHK, CCTV, France TV with ease.
+It has 20,000+ servers in 77 countries that let you stream geo-restricted content such as Hulu, Disney, UKTV, BBC iPlayer, ITV, NHK, CCTV, France TV with ease.